bgd-labs/aave-capo/how-to.md

    - `snapshotTimestamp`: timestamp of the snapshot ratio
    - `maxYearlyRatioGrowthPercent`: the maximum possible annual LST growth percentage

+   1.1 If the adapter is deployed on zkSync network, you'll need to create a function that only returns the encoded parameters above instead of returning the deployment code.

 2. Add the deployment script and command to the Makefile.

 ## 3. Testing